Twine pitch deck

 • Companies post project briefs for audio-visual content that our community of 180,000 creatives can pitch on.

-• Escrow and rating system build platform trust.
+• Escrow and rating systems build platform trust.

 • Creatives have an audio-visual portfolio that makes it easy to choose a creative to hire.